“Raising the legal minimum age for cigarette purchaser to 21 could gut our key young adult market (17-20) …”

 Nearly all smokers start as kids or young adults, and these age groups are heavily targeted by the tobacco industry.
 Increasing the sale age to 21 will help to prevent young people from ever starting to smoke and to reduce the deaths, disease and health care costs caused by tobacco use.

-National data show that 95 percent of adult smokers begin smoking before they turn 21.
+National data show that about 95 percent of adult smokers begin smoking before they turn 21.
 The ages of 18 to 21 are also a critical period when many smokers move from experimental smoking to regular, daily use.
-While nearly half of adult smokers become daily smokers before age 18, more than 75 percent do so before they turn 21.
+While less than half of adult smokers (46 percent) become daily smokers before age 18, four out of five do so before they turn 21.

 Tobacco companies intentionally market to kids and young adults in order to recruit “replacement smokers” and protect company profits.
 They know nearly all users become addicted before age 21.
 Increasing the tobacco sale age to 21 will help counter the efforts of the tobacco companies to target young people at a critical time when many move from experimenting with tobacco to regular smoking.

 Research shows that kids often turn to older friends and classmates as sources of cigarettes.
 Raising the tobacco sale age to 21 would reduce the likelihood that a high school student will be able to legally purchase tobacco products for other students and underage friends.

 About 580 kids under the age of 18 become regular smokers each day – one in three will eventually die as result.
 We should do everything we can to prevent young people from smoking and save lives.
 Increasing the minimum legal age of sale for tobacco products to 21 will help achieve these goals.